-MATH 0210 Intermediate Algebra, 5 credits
+MATH 0250 Intermediate Algebra 5 credits

-Prerequisite: MATH 0200 with a grade of C or better, appropriate score on math placement test, or equivalent.
+Prerequisite: Math 0240 with a grade of C or better, appropriate score on math placement test, or equivalent.

-Prepares students to take any mathematics course numbered above 1000.
-It is a review and continuation of Math 0200.
-Topics include an introduction of linear and quadratic functions; exponents; polynomial, rational, and radical expressions; solutions of linear, quadratic, rational, exponential, radical and logarithmic equations; inequalities; properties of circles; solid geometric shapes; area; volume; and an introduction to right triangle trigonometry.
-(CC, CR, & Online-fall, spr & sum)
+This course is a continuation of Math 0240 and prepares students to take Math 1200 or Math 1210.
+Topics include factoring, linear and quadratic functions; exponents; complex numbers; polynomial, rational and radical expressions; solutions of linear, quadratic, rational, absolute value, exponential, radical, and logarithmic equations; and inequalities.
+(CR, CC, & Online-fall, spr)